higherorderfunctor/nixos-config/old/nixos-config/README.md

 Build a bootable NixOS Live CD Installer ISO with SSH enabled and the user's public key preloaded.

-See `hosts/common/optional/openssh.nix` for adding the key.
+TODO: See `hosts/common/optional/openssh.nix` for adding the key.

 ```sh
 # minimal